 The participants of the Plan may currently choose among 14 investment alternatives that are managed by Merrill Lynch.
-These investment alternatives consist of 12 mutual funds (the Funds) - that include domestic equity growth funds, a foreign equity growth fund, a high quality equity growth and income fund and a corporate bond fund, a collective investment fund (the Bank of America N.A.
-Retirement Preservation Trust) and a Chevron Corporation common stock fund effective October 26, 2009.
+These investment alternatives consist of 12 mutual funds (the Funds) that include domestic equity growth funds, a foreign equity growth fund, a high quality equity growth and income fund, a corporate bond fund, a collective investment fund (the Bank of America N.A.
+Retirement Preservation Trust) and effective October 26, 2009 a Chevron Corporation common stock fund.
 Allocations of earnings and losses are based on the participants' account balances in each fund.

-B. SIGNIFICANT OF ACCOUNTING POLICIES
+B. SIGNIFICANT ACCOUNTING POLICIES

-Adoption of New Accounting Pronouncements
+Recent Accounting Pronouncements